y-l-g/laravel-setup-with-docker/readme.md

 The `--ignore-platform-reqs` is important if you're on Windows because horizon can't run on windows.

 If you have trouble with `cors(Cross-Origin Request Blocked)` with inertia and https in local development, add `$middleware->trustProxies(at: '*')` in `/bootstrap/app`;

-## To Do

-- [ ] Make one setup for developement
-  - [ ] Add support for Telescop
-  - [ ] Bind mounts and watchers (watch code changes in developpement)
-- [ ] And one for production
-  - [ ] Add security by adding a user and set permissions
-  - [ ] Make a complete setup to hold multiples laravelapplications
-  - [ ] Add support for optimizing, cache, and migrations
-  - [ ] Add support for automated backups
-- [ ] Add support for mails